sourcegraph/handbook/content/departments/tech-ops/tools/Okta/main.md

 - App-generated 2FA codes, like Google Authenticator
   - Do not Copy/Paste from your password manager.
 Autocompletion should work if it is the legitimate site otherwise you could be falling into a trap if the URL is malicious.

-## Adding Touch ID as a new MFA option
+## Adding Touch ID as a phishing resistent MFA option

 Touch ID is authenticated through your browser, so if you use multiple browsers you will have to go through the above steps for each one.